tu-team/2/doc/analysis/computational_model_of_emotion.md

 1. ALMA is intended as a general programming tool to allow application developers to more easily construct computational models of emotion for a variety of applications (Gebhard, 2005).

+Other researchers have explored how emotions might improve the decisionmaking capabilities of general models of intelligence (Scheutz and Sloman, 2001, Ito et al., 2008)